tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 ### Hints and Considerations

-* Out-of-sample data is data that the model hasn't seen before (Testing data).
+* Out-of-sample data is data that the model hasn't seen before (testing data).
-* In-sample data is data that the model was trained on (Training data).
+* In-sample data is data that the model was trained on (training data).

 - - -